Melia Beccard (Spring 2021)

-My name is Jeremy Parker and I am a sophomore pursuing a major in Chinese and three minors in French, Russian, and Spanish.
-Before I leave ASU I hope to complete the PhD program in Comparative Language and Culture.
-I am a passionate language learner and I plan to use my experience from ASU to work for the United Nations as a simultaneous interpreter.
+Jeremy Parker is a sophomore pursuing a major in Chinese and three minors in French, Russian, and Spanish.
+Before he leaves ASU, he hopes to complete the PhD program in Comparative Language and Culture.
+Jermey is a passionate language learner and he plans to use his experience from ASU to work for the United Nations as a simultaneous interpreter.

 John Ransone (Summer 2020)

 John is an undergraduate senior majoring in Southeast Asian Studies.
 He has spent the past ten years working in and studying Southeast Asia, with an emphasis on mainland Southeast Asian governments and politics.
 He previously studied Mandarin at the Defense Language Institute.
 He wants to use his language abilities to work on projects focused on combating drug trafficking in the Golden Triangle and improving the livelihood of communities along the Mekong River.